'20-Year-Old Grudge' May Have Led To Killing Of Houston Cardiologist, Police Say

 Pappas' mother died more than two decades ago during surgery performed by Hausknecht, according to police Chief Art Acevedo.

 "So it appears this may be a 20-year-old grudge that this man held," Acevedo said.
-"There was a lot of planning that went into this," Acevedo said adding that the shots fired "took some skill."
+"There was a lot of planning that went into this," he said, adding that the shots fired "took some skill."

-On the morning of July 20, surveillance video images released by police show Hausknecht pedaling north on Main Street on his way to work.
-As he crossed an intersection, the suspect, whose face is obscured by a white cap, can be seen cycling closely behind, toting a "fully loaded, olive green backpack."
+Surveillance video images taken on the morning of July 20, released by police, show Hausknecht pedaling north on Main Street on his way to work.
+As he crosses an intersection, the suspect, whose face is obscured by a white cap, can be seen cycling closely behind, toting a "fully loaded, olive green backpack."

 One block away and moments later, Hausknecht was shot, police said.

 It happened near a noisy construction site with hundreds of workers milling about, some of whom Hausknecht, 65, would regularly greet as he cycled past, CNN reports.
-But none heard the shots, the sound of their equipment drowning out the sound of a firearm.
+But none heard the shots, the noise of their equipment drowning out the sound of a firearm.

 In the days that followed, police appealed to the public, urging residents to comb through their home security footage for any possible images of the suspect.
 That plea appears to have helped crack the case.